alewerner/project_3_blockchain/readme.md

-# Project Title
+# Project 3 - Blockchain Udacity Course

 This project is the third in Udacity Blockchai course.
-The challenge here is to build a RESTful web API using a Node.js framwork that will interface with our private BlockChain.
+The challenge is to build a RESTful web API using a Node.js framwork that will interface with our private BlockChain.

 ## Getting Started